damus-io/damus/docs/CONTRIBUTING.md

 the maintainers and reviewers.
 Some reviewers probably didn't even receive earlier versions of the patch.

+When submitting a -v2 of more than one patch, ensure that you include all of the original patches, don't just send a v2 of one of the patches.
+If you are dropping a patch, mention it in the `patch changelog`.

 Describe your changes in imperative mood, e.g. "make xyzzy do frotz" instead of "[This patch] makes xyzzy do frotz" or "[I] changed xyzzy to do frotz", as if you are giving orders to the codebase to change